tederickson/wildfit-ETL/README.md

 The connection and secrets are found in the .env file.
 The contents change based on test or production environment.

-The project utilizes Object Oriented Programming.
+The project utilizes Object-oriented Programming.
 The main class is ParseRecipes.py.
 * An abstract class defines the common methods of child classes tasked with parsing a particular Excel sheet
 * Child classes parse the sheet, validate column headers and get the value of row and header
 * Data classes are used to hold and convert the data to JSON